David-Maisonave/Axter-Stash/plugins/DupFileManager/README.md

 # DupFileManager: Ver 0.1.6 (By David Maisonave)

-DupFileManager is a [Stash](https://github.com/stashapp/stash) plugin which manages duplicate file in the Stash system.
+DupFileManager is a [Stash](https://github.com/stashapp/stash) plugin which manages duplicate files in the Stash system.

 ### Features